 Now we can perform searches like

-searchburst "tree AND squirrel" searchburst "(tree AND squirrel) AND NOT flying" searchburst "flying NEAR5 squirrel"
+searchburst "bees AND cows" searchburst "(bees AND cows) AND NOT clover" searchburst "bees NEAR5 cows"

-The last example returns results where ‘flying’ is within five words of ‘squirrel’.
+The last example returns results where ‘bees’ is within five words of ‘cows’.

 A listing of relevant filenames is not very handy if we have to type each into the less command to check it out.
 Instead we can use the powerful xargs command to pipe our list of filenames into less.